 - Maintain the temperature in each zone of the house based on that zone’s thermostat set point

-- Automatically turn on/off the humidifier in the baby’s nursery based on humidity in the room.
+- Automatically turn on/off the humidifier in the baby’s nursery based on the measured humidity in the room.

 - At night, turn lights on in the stairs when motion is detected.
 Switch it off after 5 minutes of no motion.

-- If motion is detected when the alarm system is armed, turn on security camera recording and turn on the right outside lights
+- If motion is detected when the alarm system is armed, turn on QNAP Surveillance Station camera recording and turn on the correct outside lights.

-- Take snaps/videos based on different triggers such as new post or a doorbell push
+- Take snaps/record Surveillance Station videos based on different triggers such as new post or a doorbell push.

 - Send me email alerts when anything unusual happens in the house or if the alarm system is triggered

 Of course there’s a lot more it can do.
-Even with my current setup, there are probably hundreds of different scenarios I could set up to make my life more comfortable and increase the security of my home – this is what gets me really excited about home automation!back to menu ↑
+Even with my current setup, there are probably hundreds of different scenarios I could set up to make my life more comfortable and increase the security of my home – this is what gets me really excited about home automation!